Transferring Files to and from Virtual Machines

 Z:\ drive.
 These files will be automatically backup into your NextCloud storage under the Windows Home folder.
 After that, you can move them into the main NextCloud storage or choose to keep them in your

 Uploading Files to NextCloud from a VM or Other PC

-If you would like to upload files from either a VM or any other computer, you can login to the NextCloud service using any of the available interfaces, such as the web interface.
+If you would like to upload files from either a VM or any other computer, you can log in to the NextCloud service using any of the available interfaces, such as the web interface.
 Press the “+” icon in the top left of the file browser and select Upload File.
 From here, you can choose to keep it in the main NextCloud storage, move it into your Windows Account storage (the Windows Home folder), or into your Linux Account storage (the Linux Home folder).

 Downloading NextCloud Files to a VM or Other PC

-If you have selected a single file, it will prompt you to confirm the download.
+If you selected a single file, it will prompt you to confirm the download.
 If you have chosen more than one file, NextCloud will place all of the selected files into a zip archive.
 Before you can use the files, you will need to extract them from the archive.
-Once you have downloaded your file, or extracted your archive, you are ready to use your files on your machine.
+Once you have downloaded your file or extracted your archive, you are ready to use your files on your machine.